-Peter Ablinger is an Austrian composer and sound artist.
-Born in Schwanenstadt, Austria in 1959 he first studied graphic arts and became enthused by free jazz.
+Peter Ablinger (Born in Austria, 1959 Schwanenstadt) is an Austrian composer and sound artist.
+He first studied graphic arts and became enthused by free jazz.
 He completed his studies in composition with Gösta Neuwirth and Roman Haubenstock-Ramati in Graz and Vienna.
 Since 1982 he has lived in Berlin, where he has initiated and conducted numerous festivals and concerts.
 In 1988 he founded the Ensemble Zwischentöne.
 In 1993 he was a visiting professor at the University of Music in Graz.
 He has been guest conductor of Klangforum Wien, United Berlin and the Insel Musik Ensemble.
-Since 1990 Peter Ablinger has worked as a freelance musician.
+Since 1990 has worked as a freelance musician.
 From 2012-2017 he was Research Professor at the University of Huddersfield.
-In 2019 he was a Guest Professor at the Royal Conservatory in The Hague and the Leiden University.
+In 2019 he was a Guest Professor at the Royal Conservatory The Hague and the Leiden University.
 Since 2000 he has been engaged in various forms of non-institutional teaching and work with private students.

 Peter Ablinger is one of the few artists who uses noise without any kind of symbolism – not as a signifier for chaos, energy, entropy, disorder, or uproar; not for opposing something, or being disobedient or destructive; not for everything, for eternity, or for what-have-you.
 As in all these cases of music deliberately involving noise, noise is the case, but for Ablinger this alone.
 Ablinger has also come a long way in questioning the nature of sound, time, and space (the components usually thought to be central for music), and his findings have jeopardized and made dubious conventions usually thought irrefutable.
 These insights pertain to repetition and monotony, reduction and redundancy density and entropy.
 (Text: Christian Baier, translation by Bill Dietz)